SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

 Each column represents a different "FX" and each pad/row in the column corresponds to a different FX value.

 Specifications:
+  - Perform FX menu to edit Song level parameters and enable/disable editing mode.
   - 16 FX columns
     - 1 Param assigned to each column
   - 8 FX values per column
     - Long press pads in a column to change value momentarily and reset it (to the value before the pad was pressed) upon pad release
     - Short press pads in a column to the change value until you press the pad again (resetting it to the value before the pad was pressed)
+    - Quickly clear all held values using `HORIZONTAL ENCODER ◀︎▶︎` + `BACK` (resetting FX values back to their previous state)
   - Editing mode to edit the FX values assigned to each pad and the parameter assigned to each FX column
   - Save defaults as PerformanceView.xml file
-    - Adjustable default Values assigned to each FX column via "Value" editing mode or PerformanceView.xml
+    - Adjustable default Values assigned to each FX column via `VALUE` editing mode or PerformanceView.xml
-    - Adjustable default Param assigned to each FX column via "Param" editing mode or PerformanceView.xml
+    - Adjustable default Param assigned to each FX column via `PARAM` editing mode or PerformanceView.xml
     - Adjustable default "held pad" settings for each FX column via Performance View or PerformanceView.xml (simply change a held pad in Performance View and save the layout to save the layout with the held pads).
   - Load defaults from PerformanceView.xml file
-  - Perform FX menu

 ## Usage: